Atrial Fibrillation

 History

-Some people with AF can be asymptomatic, while others can feel terrible.
+Some people with AF can be asymptomatic, while may become unstable.
 Symptoms can include:

 • palpitations